Yuta-Uebayashi/Lede-Project3/README.md

 ## 📌 Title

 **[Japan’s Shrinking Elementary Schools](https://yuta-uebayashi.github.io/Lede-Project3/)**
-_In One in Five Towns, the Average Has Fewer Than 100 Students_
+_One in Five Towns, the Average Has Fewer Than 100 Students_

 ---